oughtinc/primer/chapters/action-selection/one-shot-action-selection.md

 ### Executing actions

-Now let's combine the action selector with the chapters on web search, computation, and reasoning to get a single agent that can choose the appropriate action.
+Now let’s combine the action selector with the chapters on web search, computation, and reasoning to get a single agent that can choose the appropriate action.

-This is extremely straightforward -- since all the actions are already associated with subrecipes, all we need to do is run the chosen subrecipe:
+This is extremely straightforward—since all the actions are already associated with subrecipes, all we need to do is run the chosen subrecipe:

 {% code title="answer_by_dispatch/execute.py" %}
 ```python